 These are our top 25 photography tutorials.
 They’re the most popular photography tutorials on my website.
 According to the visitors who viewed them.

-There’s almost 1000 posts on this website to date.
-A lot of the content requires some effort to trawl through.
+There are more than 1000 posts on this website to date.
+It would take a long time to read them all.
 This is where this list comes in.

 We’re hoping you’ll find something new and learn something today.

 Wedding photography is one of the most difficult photography niches out there.
-It’s not just any event photography.
-Your job is to photograph your clients’ big day.
+It’s your job to photograph your clients’ big day.

 You are surrounded by their family and friends, sometimes scores of them.
-Long days and a lot of pressure are things to expect.
+Expect long days and a lot of pressure.

 After reading our wedding photography tutorial, you will feel more at ease.
 This means better images and happier clients, which all feeds into you getting more work.
 Score!